Adrian Francis Laws: The accident

 The character described as "Nels" in Donahue's account was in fact Sergeant Frederick Fenton Vinyard.
 This 24-year-old from Birmingham had joined 64 Squadron on 15 September.
 Laws was flying Spitfire P9564 and Vinyard piloted K9805.
 Both were acting as a target formation for a section of Spitfires who were carrying out practise fighter attacks.
 Who were the other pilots is not recorded, but it is known that Sergeant Hopgood, Sergeant Limpenny and Pilot Officer Stanley were new arrivals at 64 Squadron at the end of September.
 They may well have made up the "attacking section".

 Laws and Vinyard were flying at an altitude of 3000 ft when the accident occurred at 10.45.
 The following is from an Air Ministry and sources quoted by the Ministry were the RAF casualty index and the P file held in archive at Hayes:

 Sgt.
 Vinyard reported that the two aircraft were flying semi-line abreast, semi-echelon starboard and six spans apart.
 The pilot of K9805 (Vinyard) closed in on P9564 (Laws).
 Shortly after, the under surface of the starboard mainplane of K9805 struck the top of the rear portion of the fuselage of P9564 and severed it.
 Immediately after the collision had occurred the entire rear portion of Laws' aircraft broke away and the aircraft went into a fast somersaulting dive and struck the ground, bursting into flames on impact.
 The aircraft crashed at Cranswick, 4 miles north of Leconfield, killing Laws instantly.
 Spitfire K9805 (Vinyard) went into a dive, but the pilot managed to gain control and land safely at Driffield airfield.

 Exactly how the accident happened is unknown.
 The following is from another Air Ministry letter written to the author.

 On 6 October 1940 Sgt.
 Frederick Fenton Vinyard was on an operational section patrol with two other Spitfires of 64 Squadron in the vicinity of Flamborough Head.
 The aircraft entered cloud in poor visibility (10/10ths) and the three aircraft then became separated.
 This was the last time that Sgt.
 Vinyard was seen by the other two pilots who both returned safely to base.
 However, at 15.10 hours a report was received from the Observer Corps that a Spitfire was seen to crash into the sea off Flamborough Head at 14.30 hours.
 Sgt.
 Vinyard is still reported as missing.

 Vinyard's other two section members on that day were Flying Officer A. J. A. Laing and Pilot Officer Arthur Gerald Donahue.

+His body was buried in Wells-next-the-sea Cemetery.